-The villages share the one church, one church school, one Post Office and shop, but have a pub each.
+The villages share the one church and one church school, but have a pub each.
 The church has been a constant focus of village life for countless generations.
 The Vicar and the PCC strive to maintain the church as an ecumenical place of worship, and to hand it in good order to following generations.

 We have been working of late on improved accessibility to the Church’s ministry; trying to open and de-mystify the building; improving outreach to those who would normally have little or no contact.
 Take a look in the church building and read the guide boards.
 Look at the history pages in this web site.
 Above all, do come and see us, talk to us, worship with us.
 You will be most welcome.